 Following are general washing instructions and product care for your Icewear clothes.
-Please read the care label thoroughly before washing your garment.
-Washing instructions may vary between similar garments.
-If you are still unsure about how to wash your product, please don’t hesitate to contact us at [email protected]
+Please read the care label thoroughly before washing your garment, washing instructions may vary between similar garments.

-Before washing your Icewear clothes, it is important to make sure that the detergent compartment of your washing machine is clear of any detergent or softener.
-You may want to run your washing machine empty for one cycle on a hot wash to clear it of any detergent or softener residues.
+Before washing any Icewear clothes, make sure the detergent compartment of your washing machine is clear of any detergent, bleach or softener.
+You might want to run your washing machine empty for one short, warm-water cycle to clear it of any residues.

-Handwash only or use a dry cleaner that has the properties and care requirements needed to wash Icelandic wool.
-Use lukewarm water and a special wool soap.
-Do not use any soap that contains dyes or perfumes.
+Icelandic wool rarely needs washing, consider hanging it out in the fresh air first.
+Handwash only using lukewarm water and a special wool soap, if you do decide to wash it.
 Soak the garment for about 10-15 minutes.
-Do no rub or wring.
-Rinse thoroughly in lukewarm water.
-Squeeze as much water as possible and then wrap it in a towel and squeeze again.
-Do not wring or rub the garment.
-Lay the garment flat out on a towel and pull gently into shape.
-Do no hang your Icelandic wool sweater, since the weight of the water will stretch the wool.
-Best course of action is to fold the sleeves across the body of the sweater, so they don’t stretch.
-Icelandic wool needs rare washing.
+Do no rub or wring—just rinse thoroughly in lukewarm water, then squeeze out as much water as possible (still, no wringing).
+Lay the garment out flat on a towel and pull it gently into shape.
+Do no hang your Icelandic wool sweater since the weight of the water will stretch the wool.
+Your best course of action is to fold the sleeves across the body of the sweater so they don’t stretch.

-We recommend that you hang your wool blankets occasionally outdoors in the fresh air for a couple of hours.
-If washing is required, we suggest dry cleaning only.
-For your Icelandic wool blankets, please use a dry cleaner that is familiar with the care requirements for Icelandic wool.
+Simply hang your wool blankets outdoors in the fresh air for a couple of hours every now and then.
+If the rare washing is required, we suggest dry cleaning only.

-Wool has natural antibacterial properties which can help keep body odor in check.
-Therefore consider airing the garment before washing.
-Machine wash at low temperature, 85°F / 30°C maximum.
+Wool has natural antibacterial properties which help keep body odor in check, meaning a wash is rarely needed.
+When the time does come, though, machine wash at low temperature (max 85°F / 30°C).
 Machine wash only if a handwash or wool wash program is available on the machine.
 Do not use fabric softeners or bleach.
-Do not tumble dry.
-Do not rub or wring.
-Dry flat.
+Air dry with the garment laying flat on a towel.

-Wash with similar colors, at 30°C / 85°F temperature.
-We recommend turning the garment inside out before washing it.
-Do not tumble dry.
+Wash with similar colors at 30°C / 85°F with the garment inside out.
+Hang to air dry.

 Close all zippers, patches and flaps.
 Machine wash at low or moderate temperature (max 85°F / 30°C) on a gentle cycle.
-Use a liquid detergent designed for technical apparel, as the wrong detergent can ruin the water-repellent surface of the garment.
-Do not use washing powder as it can clog the pores of the garment and therefore ruin its breathability.
-Never use fabric softener, water softener or bleach.
-Allow the machine to rinse thoroughly with clean water, even use an extra-rinse function if available on your washing machine.
-This is to make sure the garment is free of any residue.
-The more you wash the garments, the more it will affect the performance of the clothes.
-Do not dry on a radiator or hang it up too close to a fire.
+Use a liquid detergent designed for technical apparel (since the wrong detergent can ruin the water-repellent surface of the garment).
+Do not use washing powder, fabric softener, water softener or bleach.
+The more you wash the garments, the more it will affect their water-repellant performance.
+Do not dry on a radiator or hang too close to a fire.

 Renewing the DWR (Durable Water Repellence)

-Good DWR will allow water to bead up and fall off the jacket.
-If the garment is not functioning this way and you’re getting wet, you may need to reproof it, using Nikwax or another reproofing product.
+Good DWR on a garment will allow water to bead up and fall off the jacket.
+If your garment is not functioning this way, you might need to reproof it using Nikwax or a similar product.

-Before washing your rainwear please close all zippers.
+Before washing your rainwear, close all zippers.
 Machine wash at low or moderate temperature (max 85°F / 30°C) on a gentle cycle.
 Use a mild detergent.
-Hang up to dry, do not tumble dry or iron.
+Hang to dry and do not tumble dry or iron.
 Cleaning the garment with a wet cloth can often substitute machine wash.

 Before washing your light down jacket make sure all zippers, patches and flaps are closed and turn product inside out.
-Use detergent specifically designed for down or technical outerwear.
-Household detergent and softener will damage the down and strip the fabric of its water-resistant coating.
+Use detergent specifically designed for down or technical outerwear to avoid damaging the water-resistant properties.
 Tumble drying at low temperature with dryer balls is the best way to fluff the down back into shape.
-The drying may take time and you may need to restart your dryer a few times before the down is completely lump-free, dry and fluffy.
-Do not set the dryer to high heat as this may damage the seams and outer shell fabric.
-If you feel nervous about damaging your down coat, consider taking it to the dry-cleaners.
+You might need to restart your dryer a few times before the down is completely lump-free, dry and fluffy, but only use low heat.

-Please read care-label before washing.
-Some parkas need to be dry-cleaned and other parkas can be washed in a washing machine.
-IF the parka can be machine washed according to the care-label, only use detergents that are specifically designed for technical apparel from reputable brands, such as Nikwax or Grangers.
-Make sure all zippers, patches and flaps are closed.
-Check your garments care label for water temperature and wash on a gentle cycle.
-Remove hood trims if possible.
-We recommend hanging the garment up to dry.
-Do not tumble dry.
-Household detergent and softener will strip the fabric of its water-resistant coating.
-Never use fabric softener, water softener or bleach.
+Please read each care label before washing since some parkas need to be dry cleaned and others can be washed in a machine.
+IF the parka can be machine washed, only use detergents that are specifically designed for technical apparel from reputable brands, such as Nikwax or Grangers.
+Make sure all zippers, patches and flaps are closed, and remove hood trims if possible.
+Check each garment’s care label for water temperature, and wash on a gentle cycle.
+Hang the garment to dry.